Derek Chauvin verdict: Jury finds ex-cop guilty of murder, manslaughter in George Floyd's death

 Floyd, 46, died May 25 after being arrested on suspicion of passing a counterfeit $20 bill for a pack of cigarettes at a corner market.
 He panicked, pleaded that he was claustrophobic and struggled with police when they tried to put him in a squad car.
 They put him on the ground instead.

-The centerpiece of the case was the excruciating bystander video of Floyd gasping repeatedly, "I can't breathe" and onlookers yelling at Chauvin to stop as the officer pressed his knee on or close to Floyd's neck for what authorities say was 9 1/2 minutes.
-Floyd slowly went silent and limp.
+The centerpiece of the case was the excruciating bystander video of Floyd gasping repeatedly, "I can't breathe" and onlookers yelling at Chauvin to stop as the officer pressed his knee on or close to Floyd's neck for what authorities say was 9 1/2 minutes, including several minutes after Floyd's breathing had stopped and he had no pulse.

 Prosecutors played the footage at the earliest opportunity, during opening statements, and told the jury: "Believe your eyes."
-And from there it was shown over and over, analyzed one frame at a time by witnesses on both sides.
+From there it was shown over and over, analyzed one frame at a time by witnesses on both sides.

 In the wake of Floyd's death, demonstrations and scattered violence broke out in Minneapolis, around the country and beyond.
 The furor also led to the removal of Confederate statues and other offensive symbols such as Aunt Jemima.